Skip to main content

 A church built at the request of the Carthusians

-The Church of the Sacred Peter was built in 1392, when a few decades earlier, the Carthusians of Žiče asked Cardinal Napoleon Ursini to build an associate church in Žiče.
-Interestingly, the cardinal allowed them to do so without first asking the local bishop, which was the rule at the time.
+The Church of the St. Peter was built in 1392, following a request by the Carthusians of Žiče to Cardinal Napoleon Ursini for the construction of an associate church in Žiče.
+Interestingly, the cardinal permitted this without first consulting the local bishop, contrary to the prevailing rule at the time.

-Of the original church, which looked more like a chapel, only the western part of the nave is preserved.
-In 1660-61, they erected the present church with a vaulted nave, presbytery and a built-in singing matroneum.
-On the richly ornamented southern portal we find the year 1661, and on the main one, 1705.
-The main altar was built in 1765 and is the work of Janez Jurij Mersi, and the side altars are the work of Mihael Pogačnik.
-The frescoes in the interior represent the life of St. Peter, and their author is Franc Horvat, who created them in 1903.
+Of the original church, which resembled more of a chapel, only the western part of the nave remains preserved.
+In 1660-61, the present church was erected, featuring a vaulted nave, presbytery and an incorporated singing matroneum.
+The richly ornamented southern portal bears the inscription ‘1661’, while the main portal displays ‘1705’.
+The main altar, crafted by Jurij Mersi in 1765, stands as a masterpiece, while the side altars, the work of Mihael Pogačnik, complement its grandeur.
+Inside, the frescoes depict the life of St. Peter, created by Franc Horvat in 1903.

-The nave’s exterior is adorned with the remains of the frescoes of St. Christopher and Mary the Patroness.
-These were created in the 14th century.
-Next to the church is a parish from the 19th century.
+The exterior of the nave is adorned with the remnants of frescoes depicting St. Christopher and Mary the Patroness., dating back to the 14th century.
+Adjacent to the church is a 19th century parish building.

 FOR THE CURIOUS:

-Frescoes of St. Christopher often appears on external facades where trade or pilgrimage routes have been important.
-Sv.
-Christopher is the patron saint of pilgrims, travellers, porters and various types of drivers.
-People once believed that they would have a lucky day if they saw a fresco of St. Christopher.
-The medieval Latin poem, however, says that anyone who looks at St. Krištofa in the morning will laugh in the evening.
+Frescoes of St. Christopher commonly appear on external façades, especially in areas where trade or pilgrimage routes hold significance.
+St. Christopher is revered as the patron saint of pilgrims, travelers, porters and various types of drivers.
+It was once believed that encountering a fresco of St. Christopher would bring good luck for the day.
+Furthermore, a medieval Latin poem suggests that seeing St. Christopher in the morning would bring laughter by the evening.

-Church of the Visitation of Mary in Špitalič
+Visitation of the Virgin Mary Church in Špitalič

-Church of the former lower monastery of the Žiče Carthusian Monastery
+Church of the former lower monastery of the Žička kartuzija Monastery

-The Žiče Carthusian Monastery was designed in accordance with the Carthusian rules of the time and was divided into two complexes – the upper one served the monks and the lower one served the lay brothers.
-The Church of the Visitation of Mary, ecclesia minor, is located in the area of the lower monastery in Špitalič.
-It was created around 1164 and consecrated in 1190.
+The Žička kartuzija Monastery was designed in accordance with the Carthusian rules of the time and was divided into two complexes – the upper one served the monks and the lower one served the lay brothers.
+Visitation of the Virgin Mary Church, also known as “ecclesia minor”, is situated within the lower monastery complex in Špitalič.
+It was established around 1164 and consecrated in 1190.

 FOR THE CURIOUS:

-• It was only at the end of the Middle Ages, during the schism of the papacy, that the Roman pope Urban VI introduced the feast of the Visitation of Mary which was accepted by the Carthusians of his obedience in 1390.
-Previously, it was known as the Church of the Assumption of Mary, as all the Carthusian monasteries are dedicated to John the Baptist and Mary the Virgin.
+• During the late Middle Ages, amidst the papal schism, Pope Urban VI introduced the feast of the Visitation of Mary in 1390, which was embraced by the Carthusians under his obedience.
+Previously, the monastery was known as the Church of the Assumption of Mary, consistent with the dedication of Carthusian monasteries to St John the Baptist and the Virgin Mary.

-• The cast of the main portal of the parish church in Špitalič, which depicts the mystical lamb with a resurrection cross, was donated to Pope John Paul II when he visited Slovenia.
+• The main portal of the parish church in Špitalič features a cast depicting the mystical Lamb with a resurrection cross.
+This artifact was presented to Pope John Paul II during his visit to Slovenia.

 FOR SPORTS ENTHUSIASTS: